jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 Cloud providers generally offer a few ways to pay, and the right one for you comes down to how predictable your workloads are.

-*   **Pay-As-You-Go (On-Demand):** This is the most flexible model out there.
+- **Pay-As-You-Go (On-Demand):** This is the most flexible model out there.
 You pay a set rate for the compute and storage you consume, with no long-term contracts holding you down.
 It's ideal for new apps with spiky traffic or for short-term dev and testing environments.

-*   **Reserved Instances (RIs):** If you have a stable, predictable workload-think of a production database that's always on-you can commit to a one or three-year term.
+- **Reserved Instances (RIs):** If you have a stable, predictable workload - think of a production database that's always on - you can commit to a one or three-year term.
 In return, you get a massive discount, often up to **75%** off the on-demand rate.
 This is a game-changer for applications with consistent usage.

-*   **Spot Instances:** Here's where you can get some serious bargains.
+- **Spot Instances:** Here's where you can get some serious bargains.
 You can bid on a provider's spare compute capacity at discounts of up to **90%**.
 The catch?
 The provider can take that capacity back with just a few minutes of warning.
 Spot Instances are fantastic for jobs that can be stopped and restarted without a problem, like batch processing or data analysis.

 ### Uncovering the Hidden Costs

 The real budget killers are the costs you don't see coming.
 When you're calculating your TCO, you absolutely have to account for these common "gotchas."
 Part of picking the right cloud provider is knowing where to look for these sneaky expenses.

 - **Data Egress Fees:** Providers usually let you bring data into their cloud for free (ingress), but they almost always charge you to move data *out* (egress).
 If your app serves a lot of video, images, or large files to users, these fees can stack up shockingly fast.

 - **Support Plan Charges:** Sure, basic support might be included, but what happens when a critical system goes down at 3 AM?
 For a fast, expert response, you'll need a paid support plan, which can run anywhere from a few hundred to thousands of dollars a month.

 - **Operational Overhead:** Don't forget the people cost.
 Your team will need time to get up to speed on the new platform, manage the infrastructure, and keep an eye on costs.
 This is a very real and significant part of your TCO.

 > My best advice?
 Use the provider's own TCO and pricing calculators.
-Plug in the real details of your workload-server specs, storage amounts, and estimated data transfer.
+Plug in the real details of your workload - server specs, storage amounts, and estimated data transfer.
 This is the only way to get a truly accurate picture of what your monthly bill will look like.

 By digging into these details, you shift from a simple price comparison to a genuine financial analysis.
 This ensures you pick a provider whose pricing aligns with your budget, saving you from a world of financial pain after you've already made the move.